wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/content-enricher.md

     ```

 Let's investigate the elements of the configuration in detail.
-- enrich - Mediator used for message enrichment.
+- enrich - The enrich mediator is used for message enrichment.
+In this configuration, it retrieves content from a local registry entry (via `source`) and replaces certain elements in the message (via `target`).
-- source - The location in which you can find the source configuration.
+- source - The `source` element in the enrich mediator defines where the content for enrichment originates.
+The location in which you can find the source configuration.
 In this example, it is a simple inline text string located in the local registry entry.
-- target - The location where the source configuration should be applied.
+- target - The `target` element in the enrich mediator specifies where the source configuration should be applied.
 This is specified using an XPath expression.
-- localEntry - Entries from the local registry.
+- localEntry - The `localEntry` element represents entries in the local registry.
+In this example, Location1 contains `IBM`, and Location2 contains `WSO2`.

 ## Set up the sample scenario